 Root Canal Treatment – A root canal is used to save the life of a badly decayed or infected tooth and return it to working condition.
 This procedure is used to help people get the full, unhindered, and pain-free use of their teeth back.
 Often, we protect teeth treated with root canals with a dental crown.

 Dental implants are able to give you back everything you lost with your natural tooth.
 They provide great stability, look like real teeth, and protect your jawbone from deterioration – a side effect of losing your real teeth.
 They are truly a wonder of modern dentistry.

 What are mini dental implants?

 Mini dental implants are a smaller version of traditional dental implants.
 This means they need less bone mass to achieve effective placement, and they heal in a shorter amount of time.
 We may use mini implants to retain dentures in your mouth.
-Ask S&G if mini dental implants can help you.
+Ask S&G in Leawood, KS if mini dental implants can help you.